Cayenne Pepper Caterpillar & Aphid Spray

 - Using a spoon remove solids from the pan and divide between to glass jars.
 Then pour the liquid into the jars.
 Cool to room temperature and seal with the lid.

 - Store in a cool place for 6 weeks.
 Strain the liquid and discard the solids.
-Rebottle the liquid and store as before.
+Pour the liquid into a jar and store as before.

 - To use, simply dilute the spray concentrate with water and apply with a spray bottle or plant sprayer.
 Use 1 tablespoon of pepper mixture to 2 cups of water.